 Claude Code is local and synchronous by default.
 It runs in your terminal, against your codebase, and you watch it work.
 The new auto mode reduces permission interrupts, and Channels lets you message it from Telegram, but it's fundamentally a tool that runs where you are.

 One practical note: the Codex desktop app launched on macOS first and added Windows in March 2026.
 The Codex CLI also runs on Linux.
-Claude Code runs everywhere (macOS, Linux, Windows via WSL).
+Claude Code runs everywhere (macOS, Linux, Windows natively or via WSL).
 Both tools now have broad platform support, though Codex's desktop app is still newer on Windows.

 Platform note